How Can I Use the Proceeds from My PPP Loan?

 - better guidance on how the ‘necessity’ clause applies to borrowers;

 - removal of traps for the unwary from SBA program rules; and

 - elimination of program structures that leave room for mischief by those set on abusing the program.

-If you need assistance with your PPP application or the PPP process, please fill out a Small Business Experience Form and let us know what questions you may have.
+If you need assistance with the PPP forgiveness process, please fill out a Small Business Experience Form and let us know what questions you may have.
 Our Office can provide direct guidance and is also a member of the COVID Relief Coalition, a group of government agencies, non-profits, and law firms which offer help and information for small businesses during the pandemic.
 The Coalition also offers free legal advice for small businesses in need of assistance.